COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Benefits of Open Data
 1. **Empower** people to build applications that assist residents, start businesses around those applications, and contribute to the overall **economic development** of the city.
-2. **Empower** consumers of City data-based applications to have the most up-to-date, relevant information at their fingertips.
+2. **Empower** consumers of City data-based applications to have the most up-to-date, accurate and relevant information at their fingertips.
 3. Allow City employees to be more **efficient** and innovative by allowing them to get data from other departments more quickly and in an easily consumable format.
-4. Allow taxpayers to benefit from a more **efficient**, nimble government that is capable of being responsive to them and able to deliver more with the same level of resources.
+4. Allow taxpayers to benefit from a more **efficient**, agile government that is capable of being responsive to them and able to deliver more with the same level of resources.
 5. Be recognized globally as a leader in the space.